 Market research involves gathering information about customer needs and wants, the environment in which customers live and work, and the types of products and services used in that ‘market’.
-Market research has become a critical business strategy over the years, regardless of the industry.
+Market research has become a critical business strategy regardless of the industry.
 Market research, done right, can give any business a competitive advantage.

 Market research answers key questions.
 Who are our customers (i.e., the target market)?
 What do they want and when do they need it?
 Why is the product or service important to them?
 What’s the best way to get the product or service to the customer?
 And, where are the high volume users?

 Market research identifies products used by customers, giving businesses insight into the products of their competitors.
 Taken altogether, market research can reveal ways in which a market is changing, which helps inform business strategy.

 Used to support business decisions, market research is used to identify the need for new products and services.
 It clarifies thinking during product development and is used to keep a company on the cutting edge.
 It can also help rejuvenate a product brand.
 Market research is used to discover effective ways to protect consumers and identifies ways to offer more efficient and customer-friendly service.

 Market research generally consists of primary and secondary research.
 Primary research is that which you gather yourself or hire a market research firm to gather on your behalf.
 Common methods used in conducting primary research include online or mailed questionnaires, telephone or in-person interviews, and focus groups.

 Primary information can be both quantitative and qualitative.
 Questionnaires usually yield quantitative or numeric data while in-person interviews and focus groups yield more qualitative or descriptive data.